 The Drug Tariff provides that, ‘applications for review in cases relating to physical feature anomalies will be considered beyond this three month period, but only if the application relates to a change in circumstances which occurs after the end of the three month period.
 In such cases, the application for review must be brought within three months of the change in circumstances.’

 PSNC issued a briefing with key points on PhAS works and the review process: PSNC Briefing 005/17: The Pharmacy Access Scheme – the review process closes at the end of February 2017.

 Eligibility for the PhAS

-Pharmacies do not need to apply to the scheme to be eligible; eligibility has been calculated nationally by DH, based on data relating to how many prescription items a pharmacy dispensed in 2015/16, to assess their size and data relating to the distances between pharmacies.
+Pharmacies do not need to apply to the scheme to be eligible; eligibility has been calculated nationally by DHSC, based on data relating to how many prescription items a pharmacy dispensed in 2015/16, to assess their size and data relating to the distances between pharmacies.

 A pharmacy will be eligible for the PhAS if it meets all of the following three criteria:

 - the pharmacy is more than a mile away from its nearest pharmacy (measured by road distance);

 - the pharmacy is on the pharmaceutical list as at 1 September 2016; and

 - the pharmacy is not in the top 25% largest pharmacies by dispensing volume.